Click a Section title for more information on the Classes:

 Q7.
-This Show is affiliated to The ROYAL LONDON SHOW, 2017.
-1st, 2nd & 3rd placed horses/ponies not already qualified in eligible classes will qualify for the Champion of Britain Title classes to be held at the Royal London Show in 2017.
-Each qualified horse/pony will receive a qualification card in the ring which will enable the owner to enter the Royal London Show, provided the owner and rider/handler are, or become registered with the International Showing Society within 28 days of the qualifying Show.
+This Show is affiliated to The ROYAL LONDON SHOW, 2018.
+1st, 2nd & 3rd placed horses/ponies not already qualified in eligible classes will qualify for the Champion of Britain Title classes to be held at the Royal London Show to be held at The College Equestrian Centre, Keysoe, Beds, MK44 2JP on 21st – 23rd September, 2018.
+If a horse/pony has already qualified, cards may be handed down to 6th place at the judge’s discretion.
+Each qualified horse/pony will receive a qualification card in the ring which will enable the owner to enter the Royal London Show, provided the owner and rider/handler are, or become registered with the International Showing Society within 21 days of the qualifying Show.
 No horse registration is required.
 For more information telephone the I.S.S.
 Secretary on 01425 471680/07971 931971 or www.royallondonshow.co.uk.

-Q14.
-This show is a TOYS 2018 Qualifier.
-However, if you are a TGCA member with a TGCA registered cob on the date of the show, you may elect to use your qualification for TOYS 2017 and pay on the day entries at TOYS for the best of breed finals/Quest Championships
+Q13.
+This show is a TOYS 2019 Qualifier.
+However, if you are a TGCA member with a TGCA registered cob on the date of the show, you may elect to use your qualification for TOYS 2018 and pay on the day entries at TOYS for the best of breed finals/Quest Championships

 HORSES AND PONIES TIMETABLE